LucoDevro/Rice-yield-Indonesia/README.md

 # Rice-yield-Indonesia
-Code repository for the assignment for the course ***Apllied Multivariate Statistical Analysis***, *MSc of Bioinformatics, KU Leuven, 2023*
+Code repository for the assignment for the course ***Applied Multivariate Statistical Analysis***, *MSc of Bioinformatics, KU Leuven, 2023*

 **Contents:**
 - Data in `DataYield.csv` (also freely available from R package *pls* as **RiceFarms**)